Why do most people go back to the same pizza place over and over?

 No, but you should definitely consider these concerns when you’re developing AI solutions.
 Remember, single-contact resolution and a knowledgeable agent are the two most important things for consumers.
 If your AI support can help with that, why doubt it?

 What does the future hold for customer service?
-Let’s take a peak!
+Let’s take a peek!

 (Source: Tidio)